The skeletal system quizzes

-Provide a framework that supports the body
+- They provide a framework that supports the body

-And by providing the site of attachment of muscles, they create a system of levers which can be used to create motion in the body
+- They create a system of levers which can be used to create motion in the body

 Each of the following sections contain quizzes on different areas of the skeletal system.
 If you work through them regularly, you'll soon be able to remember the names and locations of every bone in the body!
 Choose from the following body areas or quizzes:

 The full skeleton, including the axial and appendicular divisions :

 The axial skeleton - the bones of the head, torso, and pelvic girdle :

 The appendicular skeleton - The bones of the arms and legs :